 - Who provides services upon arrival at my new place?

-A few more questions to ask with regard to getting estimates:
+A few more questions before you hire a mover company to ask with regard to getting estimates:

 - What deposits do you require?